ucsb-cs48/w19/_lab/lab05.md

    Include sections for each of the following:

    1. Everyone that was present for the review from each of the two teams, and the roles they were in.
+       You may copy this from the reviewee's report if it is already present and accurate.
    2. A summary of the features of the product as you understood them, and what you liked or thought could be improved about each
    3. A summary of what you found on the Kanban board in terms of whether the user stories and issues were, or